riceissa/issarice.com/wiki/contact.md

 my [Tumblr "Ask me anything" form](https://riceissa.tumblr.com/ask).
 I will be notified by email (via GitHub or Tumblr, respectively) but will respond publicly (if I choose to respond).
+Content is not shared between the GitHub repo and Tumblr, so e.g. a question posted on GitHub will not show up on Tumblr.

 You can also [send me anonymous feedback][feedback] (an idea I got from [Luke Muehlhauser][l_feedb] and [Gwern][g_feedb]).